krunch3r76/gc__gvmi_hash/README.md

 ```

 Credits:
 Adapted from the source code in the Python package gvmkit-build, which is viewable in the tarbell via https://pypi.org/project/gvmkit-build/#files (file: repo.py, function: upload_image).
+Formatting of output should be credited to openssl.org.